 Shredded Chicken Mini Pitas with Veggies // A simple and fast lunch made with leftover chicken from dinner, that is shredded and stuffed into a mini pita

 So like I mentioned before, making lunches is super easy around here, because I simply use leftovers from dinner and reinvent them into something new, like these shredded chicken mini pitas.
-For dinner we had this One Pan Chicken Dinner along with a salad.
-After dinner I added 1 cup of the sauce to my food processor to puree it, then I simple shredded a leftover chicken breast and mixed in the pureed sauce.
+For dinner, we had this One Pan Chicken Dinner along with a salad.
+After dinner I added 1 cup of the sauce to my food processor to puree it, then I simply shredded a leftover chicken breast and mixed in the pureed sauce.
 Shredded chicken in just a few minutes!
 I also cut up extra veggies while preparing the salad at dinner to go along with the pitas.

 I would not recommend stuffing the pitas the night before, because they get soggy.
-So, if you are eating these at home, just put the shredded chicken in an airtight container and refrigerate until lunch time, when you can simply stuff the pita and serve.
+So, if you are eating these at home, just put the shredded chicken in an airtight container and refrigerate until lunchtime, when you can simply stuff the pita and serve.
 For school lunches, I pack the pitas and the shredded chicken separately, to be either stuffed at school/work or eaten separately.

 Make-Your-Own Pumpkin Bread & Raspberry Skewers // A simple but fun make-your-own snack made with cubes of pumpkin bread and raspberries

-I love turning quick breads into these fun skewers mixed with fruit.
+I love turning quick bread into these fun skewers mixed with fruit.
 Not only does it slow down the consumption of the quick bread, but it also makes it go a lot further.
-You can either make the skewers up yourself, or turn it into a fun snack that the kids can make themselves.
+You can either make the skewers up yourself or turn it into a fun snack that the kids can make themselves.
 Just give them a bowl of cubed quick bread, like this delicious (and soooo easy) One Bowl Greek Yogurt Pumpkin Bread from Running With Spoons, along with some berries and let them do their thing.
 Plus then you don’t have to make a bazillion skewers!